Support The Moscow Times!

 Not Even a Putinist Minister's Suicide Could Unite Russia's Opposition

-The death of the Transport Minister and former governor of the Kursk region Roman Starovoit split Russia’s already fractured opposition.
+The death of the former Transportation Minister and Kursk region Governor Roman Starovoit split Russia’s already fractured opposition.

 Supporters of the Anti-Corruption Fund (FBK) were the first to react.
-Their reaction was predictable: "Another servant of the dictator died."
-Leonid Volkov, head of political projects, wrote that it was "the most honest way” to get off the list where the organization recommends individuals for sanctioning.
+Their reaction was predictable: “Another servant of the dictator died.”
+Leonid Volkov, head of political projects, wrote that it was “the most honest way” to get taken off the list where FBK recommends individuals for sanctioning.

-However, the wide range of people on this list raises questions over the list’s purpose in the first place.
-Remember how the founders of the facial recognition system NtechLab, Artem Kukharenko and Alexander Kabakov, , were removed from the list following public disussion about how the did not meet the inclusion criteria, only to be added back on later?
+However, the wide range of people on this list raises questions over its purpose in the first place.
+Remember how the founders of the facial recognition system NtechLab, Artem Kukharenko and Alexander Kabakov, were removed from the list following public discussion about how they did not meet the inclusion criteria, only to be added back on later?
 Despite them having resigned over disagreement with the firm’s decision to keep operating in Russia, they remain on the list.

-The picture is muddied further by Volkov signing letters in 2023 requesting that sanctions on Mikhail Friedman be lifted.
-Meanwhile, Friedman is one of the largest Russian oligarchs, whose influence on Moscow's policy is no less significant than Starovoit’s.
-Friedman has not made any anti-war statements, let alone actions.
-Rather the opposite: he left increasingly uncomfortable London for Israel before hurrying back to Moscow.
+The picture is muddied further by Volkov signing letters in 2023 requesting that sanctions on billionaire Mikhail Friedman be lifted.
+Meanwhile, Friedman is one of the most prominent Russian oligarchs, whose influence on Kremlin policymaking is no less significant than Starovoit’s.
+Friedman has not made any anti-war statements, let alone taken any concrete actions.
+Rather, the opposite: he left increasingly uncomfortable London for Israel before hurrying back to Moscow.

-The head of the FBK’s investingation department, Maria Pevchikh, was more constructive.
+The head of FBK’s investigation department, Maria Pevchikh, was more constructive.
 She offered Putin officials amnesty to defect and spill Putin’s secrets in safety.
-However, she did not specify who should provide these people with the safety from the tyrant’s reach.
+However, she did not specify who should provide these people with protection from the tyrant’s reach.

 That it is possible and necessary to create alliances with representatives of the regime is not a new idea.
 It is generally a rational one, tool.
-But first we need to understand what such an alliance is and what are the principles of its formation.
+But first, we need to understand what such an alliance is and what the principles of its formation are.

 A benefit of forming alliances is increasing the pool of resources at your disposal.
-But that presupposes that the allies have strength and support in the first place.
+But that presupposes your allies have strength and support in the first place.

-The key task for the opposition is to become a real force.
+The key task for the opposition is to become a real political force.
 Without this, it makes no sense to talk about pacts with former ministers, oligarchs or officials.
-When the time comes, they will look for allies among those who can support them, or at least give serious guarantees of security and freedom.
+When the time comes, they will look for allies among those who can support them, or at least give credible guarantees of safety and freedom.
 This can hardly be expected from YouTubers.

-The ideological vacuum is also noticeable in the way exactly the opposition present themselves.
-The FBK works on the principle tht everything President Vladimir Putin does is bad.
+An ideological vacuum is also evident in how the opposition presents itself.
+FBK works on the principle that everything President Vladimir Putin does is bad.
 In many ways, that assessment is fair.
 But criticism should be followed by a constructive agenda.
 What do we offer instead of what Putin does?

-The FBK is trying to formulate such an agenda through the reconstruction projects discussed at the Yulia Navalnaya Forum.
-But so far the forum’s experts have not produced a serious result.
-There is no positive, mature plan.
+FBK is trying to formulate an agenda through the reconstruction projects discussed at the Yulia Navalnaya Forum.
+But so far, the forum’s experts have failed to produce a positive, mature plan.

-But those who criticize the FBK — Maxim Katz, Mikhail Khodorkovsky, Andrei Pivovarov — position themselves as the antidote to the more famous organisation.
-If they gloat, we, on the contrary, grieve.
-If they are hard, we are soft.
-But similarly, they have no strategy, program, nor concrete political steps behind them.
+But those who criticize the FBK — including Maxim Katz, Mikhail Khodorkovsky and Andrei Pivovarov — cast themselves as the antidote to the more famous organization.
+If FBK gloats, they express sorrow.
+If FBK is confrontational, they strive to be conciliatory.
+But like FBK, they lack a strategy, a program and any concrete political steps.

 The views expressed in opinion pieces do not necessarily reflect the position of The Moscow Times.